adibrit27/Milestone_Logging/README.md

-## Logging Project
-The Logging Project is a Java application demonstrating logging capabilities using the Log4j2 framework.
-The application parses Edge Diagrammer files, processes the data, and generates logs to illustrate the use of logging across various components.

-## Project Structure
-EdgeConvertFileParser: Responsible for parsing Edge Diagrammer files.
-EdgeConvertCreateDDL: Generates Data Definition Language (DDL) statements based on parsed data.
-EdgeConnector: Represents a connector in the diagram.
-CreateDDLMySQL: Implements DDL generation specifically for MySQL.
-RunEdgeConvert: Main class to execute the EdgeConvert process.
-EdgeTable and EdgeField: Represent tables and fields in the diagram.
-EdgeConvertGUI: Graphical User Interface for the application.

 ## How to Run the Project
 1. Clone the Repository -  git clone https://github.com/adibrit27/Milestone_Logging.git
 2. Run it with your terminal